Chapter 17: Shenandoah II: Leadership and Survival

 habit, he had already started allowing his imagination to make sense of

-clues which Triet was leaving behind each day.
-Sometimes, he needed a
+clues that Triet was leaving behind each day.
+Sometimes, he needed a few

-few moments of uninterrupted quiet time to read Triet's mail.
-Many
+moments of uninterrupted quiet time to read Triet's mail.
+Many times, he

 pretending to eat a can of cold ham and lima beans, or staring aimlessly